-Establishing a business in China is not as straightforward as most overseas investors into China initially anticipate and the process comes with its own unique challenges and complexities.
-The actual legal and administrative preparation for the setting up of a business can be a very time consuming task if professional guidance isn’t sought.
+Establishing a business in China is not as straightforward as most overseas investors in China initially anticipate, and the process comes with its own unique challenges and complexities.
+The actual legal and administrative preparation for the setting up of a business can be a very time-consuming task if professional guidance is not sought.

 Understanding the corporate environment

-Prior to setting up a Permanent Establishment (“PE”), an investor needs to understand clearly their model for business in China and answer the following key questions which would include:
+Prior to setting up a Permanent Establishment (PE), an investor needs to understand clearly their business model in China and answer the following key questions, which would include:

 - What are the specific business objectives for the Chinese market and is establishing a legal entity the appropriate course of action at the given time?